-Leaders in the service do not have systems in place to co-ordinate and communicate a clear plan for how the service should respond to an outbreak of infectious disease for staff, people using the service, their families and carers.
+Leaders in the service do not have systems in place to coordinate and communicate a clear plan for how the service should respond to an outbreak of infectious disease for staff, people using the service, their families and carers.

-Infection prevention and control (IPC) protocols for the use of sessional, agency or bank staff, are not in place or not sufficient to help prevent transmission of infectious diseases.
+There are no protocols in place about the use of agency, sessional or bank staff, which are designed to help minimise transmission of infectious diseases.

 The service does not have a staffing contingency plan in the event that staff are absent as a result of widespread illness, self-isolation or exclusion, for example following a positive Covid-19 test.